-The Association promotes standards of good flag design in North America.
-Those standards are reflected in the “The Guiding Principles of Flag Design,” the report of the Joint Commission on Vexillographic Principles, which was created as part of a Joint Agreement signed on May 16, 2014 by the North American Vexillological Association (NAVA) and The Flag Institute (United Kingdom).
+The North American Vexillological Association promotes standards of good flag design in North America.
+Some of these standards are reflected in the “The Guiding Principles of Flag Design,” a report of the Joint Commission on Vexillographic Principles, which was created as part of a Joint Agreement signed on May 16, 2014 by the North American Vexillological Association (NAVA) and The Flag Institute (United Kingdom).

 Download the report.

-The Principles are based on the following understandings.
-First, the Institute and Association as Members of the Fédération internationale des associations vexillologiques accept the definition of vexillology in FIAV Constitution article 2, which is “the creation and development of a body of knowledge about flags of all types, their forms and functions, and of scientific theories and principles based on that knowledge.”
-Second, the Institute and Association recognize that vexillography, which is the art and practice of designing flags, is allied with vexillology, but is not synonymous with that discipline.
-The Institute and Association further recognize that while vexillography may embrace aesthetic values, vexillology does not.
-The Institute and Association agree that to a vexillologist there are no bad flags, only flags to be studied; accordingly, the Principles will not be regarded as vexillological principles.
+The Principles were based on the following understandings.
+First, the Institute and NAVA as Members of the Fédération internationale des associations vexillologiques (FIAV) accepted the definition of vexillology in FIAV Constitution article 2, which is “the creation and development of a body of knowledge about flags of all types, their forms and functions, and of scientific theories and principles based on that knowledge.”
+Second, the Institute and NAVA recognized that vexillolography, which is the art and practice of designing flags, is allied with vexillology, but is not synonymous with that discipline.
+The Institute and NAVA further recognized that while vexillography may embrace aesthetic values, vexillology does not.
+The Institute and NAVA agreed that to a vexillologist there are no bad flags, only flags to be studied; accordingly, the Principles are not be regarded as vexillological principles.

-In May 2014, The Flag Institute and the Association agreed to work together to adopt common vexillographic principles.
-To draft the Principles, the Institute and Association each appointed two commissioners, and these four commissioners then recommended a fifth commissioner.
-After approval by the presiding officers of the Institute (Charles Ashburner, FFI, chief executive) and the Association (Hugh Brady, FF, president), the commission elected a chairman and consisted of the following: Graham M.P.
-Bartram, FFI, chairman; Edward B. Kaye; Jason Saber; Charles A. Spain, WSF; and Philip S. Tibbets.
+In May 2014, The Flag Institute and NAVA agreed to work together to adopt common vexillographic principles.
+To draft the Principles, the Institute and NAVA each appointed two commissioners, and these four commissioners then recommended a fifth commissioner.
+After approval by the presiding officers of the Institute (Charles Ashburner FFI, chief executive) and NAVA (Hugh Brady FF, president), the commission elected a chairman and consisted of the following: Graham M.P.
+Bartram FFI, chairman; Edward B. Kaye; Jason Saber; Charles A. Spain WSF; and Philip S. Tibbets.